 Sleep deprivation is not only bad for trying to pay attention in class, it also plays a role in performance on the field.
 For example, take the Chicago Cubs in the 2017 season.
 The team hit a serious slump, and Cubs manager Joe Maddon conceded it was sleep deprivation that was to blame for their spell of losses.
 So, if it plays this kind of role on the professional level, you can bet student athletes will be similarly affected.

 The research doesn’t lie.
 A study conducted by Stanford University found extended sleep duration improves athletic performance significantly.
-After observing the normal sleep habits of college tennis players, the study asked participants to extend their sleep to 10 hours per night.
+After observing the normal sleep habits of college tennis players using sleep monitoring technology, the study asked participants to extend their sleep to 10 hours per night.
 The results?

 - Better hitting accuracy, including more valid serves